Skip to content

-cover of Peacocks, Pedestals, and Prayers by Dina Rae
+Book Review of Peacocks, Pedestals, and Prayers, a paranormal horror by Dina Rae

 A chain of advertising agencies, a new breed of humans, and a fallen angel to worship… Andel Talistokov is a fallen angel who uses advertising as a form of propaganda for Satan.
 His growing power emboldens him to break Hell’s Commandments by soliciting worship from an ancient angel religion.
 He changes their rituals forever.
 Furious with his arrogance and betrayal, Satan commands Armaros to return to Hell after finding his replacement.